0011001011/vizuka/README.md

 What does it needs to be executed ?
 -----------------------------------

-data_viz needs the following files:
+vizuka needs the following files:
 * pre-processed transactions
 * predictions:
     * predictor (currently only the keras NN are supported), the algo which will eat the pre-processed transactions